JulienBlasco/consumption-taxes/docs/index.md

 - Lighter model (126 country-years): `ConsumptionTaxes_percentiles_xtnddmodel.dta`

 ### Effective tax rates on consumption
-The following dataset contains the implicit tax rates on consumption computed in our project with OECD National Accounts data: `18-07-27 OECD_itrcs.dta`
+The following dataset contains the implicit tax rates on consumption computed in our project with National Accounts data: `18-07-27 OECD_itrcs.dta`

 ## Sources